SteelCompendium/data-bestiary-md-dse/Trained Gelatinous Cube.md

   effects:
   - name: Effect
-    effect: A size 2 or smaller creature restrained by this attack is pulled into one of the cube’s squares and moves with the cube.
+    effect: A size 2 or smaller creature restrained by this attack is pulled into one of the cube's squares and moves with the cube.
 The creature takes 3 acid damage at the start of each of their turns while restrained.
 When restrained ends, the creature moves to the nearest unoccupied square adjacent to the cube.
   - name: 3 Malice